ice4prince/Cmai/docs/source/tutorial/cli.rst

 While the :doc:`Quickstart Guide <../quickstart>` shows a few examples of the common usage of Cmai, there are many more options available in our package.
-Namely, you can preciesly control what's being run and how the various steps are steps at your finger tip.
-Here, we details of each argument and provide some examples on common usages.
+Namely, you can preciesly control what's being run and how the various steps are excecuted at your finger tip.
+Here, we include the details of each argument and provide some examples on common usages.

 ----------------------------